-Richmont seeks to equip students with knowledge and skills to enhance their ability to provide clinical mental health counseling to address a variety of personal and interpersonal issues.
+Richmont seeks to equip students with knowledge and skills to enhance their ability to provide clinical mental health counseling, and to address a variety of personal and interpersonal issues.
 The M.A. curriculum is designed to offer coursework deemed crucial for the academic requirements of licensure as a professional counselor (LPC).
 This facet of the curriculum (clinical mental health counseling focus) is fashioned to develop a broad range of understanding of human behavior and personality, clinical intervention strategies, and standards of professional therapeutic practice.

-Richmont seeks to attract academically minded students who have a heartfelt desire to integrate mental health counseling and Christian faith.
-Typical graduates of the M.A. program will pursue licensure as a mental health professional and become employed in a church, agency, or private setting.
+Richmont seeks to attract academically-minded students who have a heartfelt desire to integrate mental health counseling and Christian faith.
+Typical graduates of the M.A. program will pursue licensure as clinical mental health counselors, and be employed in community mental health settings, agency settings, private practice settings, or churchor faith-based settings.
 Richmont alumni live and work throughout the United States, with some practicing in international settings.